greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_TABLE.html.md

 name
 :   The name (possibly schema-qualified) of an existing table to alter.
 If `ONLY` is specified, only that table is altered.
 If `ONLY` is not specified, the table and all of its descendant tables (if any) are updated.
 You can optionally specify `*` after the table name to explicitly indicate that descendant tables are included.

-    > **Note** XXX Adding or dropping a column, or changing a column's type, in a parent or descendant table only is not permitted.
+    > **Note** Adding or dropping a column, or changing a column's type, in a parent or descendant table only is not permitted.
 The parent table and its descendents must always have the same columns and types.

 column\_name
 :   Name of a new or existing column.
 Note that Greenplum Database distribution key columns must be treated with special care.
 Altering or dropping these columns can change the distribution policy for the table.